RocketRobz/TWLoader/.github/issue_template.md

 ### Stack trace and console log

-If you are getting any crash of want to upload your log file, please,  write that information between the following quotation marks.
+If you are getting a crash or want to upload your log file, please, write that information between the following quotation marks.

 ```
 ```